Sunday, January 6, 2019

 Considering its age and the limitations and newness of the platform at the time, Madden Football on the 3DS is actually a pretty good football game.
 Which surprised me.

 I've played handheld Madden games before — on both the DS and PSP.
 But they aren't quite football.
 Don't get me wrong, they are fun video games.
 But it is kind of like playing cowboys and Indians using thread spools and clothespins as people.
-The sprites are clunky and malformed, everyone runs at 90 degree angles (kind of like drawing a diagonal like on an Eatch-A-Sketch), and the perspective is pulled back so far you're not really controlling the characters as much as bouncing them off each other in a giant game of pinball.
+The sprites are clunky and malformed, everyone runs at 90 degree angles (kind of like trying to draw a diagonal line on an Eatch-A-Sketch), and the perspective is pulled back so far you're not really controlling the characters as much as bouncing them off each other in a giant game of pinball.

 So if you are looking for a realistic football experience, you'll be disappointed.
 And frustrated.
 But if you forget the footballness of it and think of it simply as a type of abstract game dressed in football attire, they can be quite fun.
 Kind of like Pachinko with passing plays.